-For this project you will convert your Cubes code to be data-driven, and then incorporate indexed triangle meshes into it.
-We'll use the G3D .scn.any file format for our scenes and the Geomview OFF file format [Geometry Techonologies 2010] for meshes.
-Both of these are relatively obscure.
-I chose them because they are similar to more widely used formats but are easier to create and debug, especially since they are in plain ASCII text.
+This week we'll all extend the Cubes program to use a mixture of data-driven and procedural modeling.
+We'll continue to use the G3D .scn.any file format for our scenes.
+This week we won't load the stock cube.obj file, however.
+Instead, we'll create our own 3D indexed triangle meshes and save them in the Geomview OFF file format [Geometry Techonologies 2010].
+The OFF file format is relatively obscure.
+I chose it because it is similar to more widely used formats but is much easier to create and debug, especially since they are in plain ASCII text.
 In later projects you will work with some mainstream extensible binary formats that follow the same principles.
 As for most projects, you will use your solution code as the starting point for the next project, so take care to structure the program in a flexible manner and be sure to document your source clearly.